valery-barysok/session-file-store/README.md

   - `minTimeout`        Defaults to 50
   - `maxTimeout`        Defaults to 100
   - `reapInterval`      Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
   - `reapAsync`         use distinct worker process for removing stale sessions.
-Defaults to true
+Defaults to false
   - `reapSyncFallback`  reap stale sessions synchronously if can not do it asynchronously.
 Default to false
   - `logFn`             log messages.
 Defaults to console.log
   - `fallbackSessionFn` returns fallback session object after all failed retries.
 No defaults